-RLM supports two license types for each AccuRev product:
+AccuRev 7.1 supports two license types for each AccuRev product:

-- Standard -- a "floating" license that is valid for one week.
-A standard license is appropriate for users who need guaranteed access to AccuRev for an extended period of time. - Flexible -- a "floating" license that is valid for one day (24 hours).
-A flexible license can be used by multiple users who need less-frequent, non-guaranteed access to AccuRev.
+- Standard a "floating" license that is valid for seven days.
+A standard license is appropriate for users who need guaranteed access to AccuRev for an extended period of time. - Flexible a "floating" license that is valid for 24 hours.
+A flexible license can be used by multiple users who need less frequent, non-guaranteed access to AccuRev.